Get Started

 Here’s how to create custom color swatches:

-2. Open the design software you use and start a new design with your product’s recommended file dimensions.
+2. Open your design software and start a new design with your product’s recommended file dimensions

 And you’re done!
 Upload your custom color swatch on Printful and place a sample order with your design.
 Once you get your product, you can then decide which colors work and which don’t.

 Here’s a custom color swatch our designers created.
-Our designers tested particular RGB color values and went with this weird shape because why not.
+Our designers tested particular RGB color values and went with this weird shape because—well, why not.

 And here’s how the custom swatch printed out.
 We chose to print on the Bella + Canvas 3001 t-shirt in Soft Cream.